-The South Florida Water Management District and the Florida Section of the American Water Works Association partnered to host the 2013 Water Conservation Expo and Vendor Fair on April 12.
-This year's event focused on improving water use efficiency at commercial and institutional facilities.
+The South Florida Water Management District and the Florida Section of the American Water Works Association partnered to host the 2014 Water Conservation Expo and Vendor Fair on Feb.
+21. This year's event focused on strategies to implement effective water conservation programs at utilities and municipalities.

 Expo and Vendor Fair Recap

-More than 110 conservation professionals and facility managers attended this year's event at SFWMD headquarters in West Palm Beach.
-The event also drew 21 vendors showcasing the latest water conservation hardware, technology and related items.
+Nearly 200 conservation professionals and utility managers attended this year's event at SFWMD headquarters in West Palm Beach.
+The event also drew 22 vendors showcasing the latest water conservation hardware, technology and related items.

 WaterSIP was created to foster water conservation efforts of public and private water providers or users within the SFWMD boundaries, defined in Subsection 373.069(2)(e) of the Florida Statutes (F.S.).
 Projects that use technology to implement water conservation are under consideration for funding through this program.
 Award recipients are reimbursed for up to 50 percent or up to $50,000, whichever is less, of the actual total project.
 Types of projects that have received funding in previous years include automatic line flushing devices for hydrants, indoor plumbing retrofits, large area irrigation controls, and soil moisture and rain sensor technology for irrigation systems.
 Pilot, demonstration or new construction projects are not eligible for funding.
 The District continues to expand participation by encouraging industrial, commercial, institutional water users, as well as homeowners/condominium associations to apply.